KomeCodes/todo-app/README.md

 The local storage part was a bit confusing at first but once I clocked what was going on, it became really easy to manipulate.
 It was really fun to try several things to make something work and keep failing until I finally got it right.

-I know there are better ways to recreate this with less code (actually, I hope so! 😭) and I'll keep learning, and may re-do this chalenge again in the future but for now YAAASSSS girrrrrl!
+I know there are better ways to recreate this with less code (actually, I hope so! 😭) and I'll keep learning, and may re-do this challenge again in the future but for now YAAASSSS girrrrrl!
 You rock!

 ### Built with